This blog was originally published in February 2021. It has been revised and updated for 2022.

 In the past, search engines paid more attention to exact keyword matches.
 For example, let’s say I had a website that sold shoes.
 To rank for a keyword like “hiking boots,” I would stuff my page with that term.
 I might write something like: “These excellent hiking boots are the best hiking boots for those who love to wear hiking boots when hiking.”

 Nowadays, search engines base their results on search phrases and questions, even when there’s no direct match in your content.
 They want to return the best possible result to the person searching.
-Simply put: Don't keyword stuff.
+Simply put: Don't stuff in keywords.

 Instead, focus on long-tail keywords and semantic SEO.
 Make sure your content is conversational, as more and more voice searches take place every day.
 Using the same scenario above, I would trim down the keywords in the product description, use long-tail keywords, then maybe write a blog on “How to Waterproof Hiking Boots Before Hitting the Trail” and link to that product page.